 Anna / Mary Ann Radcliffe (b.
 1860), taught at the

-Parkman elementary School.
+Parkman Elementary School on 51st and Princeton.
 She boarded at 4604

 In some newspaper lists,

 the name "St. Mary’s" accompanied Annie’s name and

 may have been a Cemetery in Perth County, Ontario.

-parents Samuel and Elizabeth Radcliffe.
+parents may have been Samuel and Elizabeth Radcliffe.

-Marion was a
+Forty-eight-year-old Marion W. Gibbs (b.1864).† was a

 widow who ran a boarding house of unknown size.